PulseWaves/Specification/specification.rst

 Introduction
 ==============================================================================

 This document describes the simple stand-alone PulseWaves format for storing geo-referenced full waveform data that is compatible with the LAS format and that is just as simple to parse and use.
-It consists of two files: a PuLSe file (*.pls) and a WaVeS (*.wvs) file.
+It consists of two binary files: a PuLSe file (*.pls) and a WaVeS (*.wvs) file.

 The PuLSe file is stand-alone.
 It describes a geo-referenced locations and directions of the pulses.
 For each fired pulse it stores the geo-referenced coordinates of the lasers's optical center and the geo-referenced direction vector of the pulse together with the moment that the first and last sample for the returning waveform was recorded.
 This file alone is, for example, already sufficient to verify coverage or "sweep out" the scanned 3D space.